School District of Palm Beach County

 - Melissa Patterson, Principal of John I. Leonard High School

-SDPBC uses the Masterboard process to track its progress towards actively dismantling systemic barriers that exist as a result of long held beliefs about specific groups of students: the first pillar of SDPBC’s Equity Framework.
+SDPBC uses the Masterboard process to track its progress towards actively dismantling systemic barriers that exist as a result of long held beliefs about specific groups of students: the first pillar of SDPBC’s Access and Opportunity Framework.

 The Masterboard gives school leaders the space to assess gaps in exposure opportunities and targeted support needed by specific students and subgroups.
 Attrition rates are tracked to see which students are changing their courses, which student groups have the highest and lowest attrition rates, and which instructors have the highest and lowest attrition rates.
 It is then used to identify which students, subject areas, educators, or classrooms need additional support and resources.
 The process also effectively eliminates reliance on assessment data from the Florida State Assessment (FSA) as a “gatekeeper” for students to access advanced courses if they have the desire to pursue it.

-Actualizing Equity Part II: Professional Learning and Supports for Student-Centered Instruction
+Actualizing Access and Opportunity Part II: Professional Learning and Supports for Student-Centered Instruction

 With a diverse community of learners in mind, schools began to leverage the rigor of existing programs such as AICE and AP courses and utilize the on-site capabilities of staff in the form of bilingual teachers.
 Although the final exams are in English, SDPBC found that advanced coursework can be more accessible to students when taught in their native language, increasing access to the content by eliminating the language barrier.
 John I. Leonard High School, a public high school in Palm Beach County, currently teaches some AICE and AP courses in Spanish and has a plan to offer some advanced courses in Creole to better serve their Haitian student population.
 This strategy helps schools focus on the full potential in each student, not their circumstances or other barriers.